 Danger of accidents Oil or grease on the brake discs reduces the braking effect.

-- Always keep the brake discs free of oil and grease. - Clean the brake discs with brake cleaner when necessary. - Clean the dust boots and inner fork tubes of both fork legs. - Press the dust boots back into their installation position. - Remove excess oil.
+- Always keep the brake discs free of oil and grease. - Clean the brake discs with brake cleaner when necessary. - Clean and oil the dust boots and inner fork tubes of both fork legs.